-Award-winning 5 STAR self catering for two overlooking the Brecon Beacons.
+Award-winning 5 star self catering cottage for two overlooking the Brecon Beacons.
 Yew Tree Farm is a 200 year old stone Welsh former farmhouse standing in six acres of land, overlooking the Brecon Beacons National Park.
 Lletty Cottage is a self-contained annexe to the main house, and stands next to the 400-year old yew which gives the farm its name.
 The old Welsh name is Lletty'r-ywen, literally "the lodging place next to the yew tree".

 Amenities/Facilities: Internet access, Oil fired central heating, Bed linen/towels, TV with Freeview DVD player, Garden chairs and table, An initial supply of logs, Hairdryer, Electric cooker Fridge/freezer, Washing machine/dryer, Iron/ironing board, Dishwasher and Microwave.